Vegetarian's Japan Guide

 A horse will drag the carriage along the riverbed of the Hozu River.
 Although it will take slightly longer to get to your next destination, the 25-minute one-way tour is a great way to enjoy the nature of Kameoka (=゚ω゚)ノ.

-On the other hand, if you plan to spend more time in Kameoka (which is also a great idea), you can take their excursion course, a cheaper 15-minute round trip course (^_-)-☆.
+On the other hand, if you plan to spend more time in Kameoka, you can take their excursion course.
+The cheaper 15-minute round trip course is a relaxing way to adore the scenery along the Hozugawa River.

 Important: The horse carriage will not be operating during the winter, from mid-December to early March.